clartaq/cljs-tree/README.md

 Once satisfied that the rock data manipulation works, start adding to, modifying, and removing the outline.
 You can always restore the outline to its original state by reloading the page.

+When you focus a topic, you can edit it -- the editing area is just a plain old HTML `textarea`.
+Any keyboard shortcuts that your browser supports can be used, with the exceptions listed below.
+For example, there is no special "delete-line-contents" shortcut since `Cmd-Backspace` does that, at least on macOS.

 ### Available Commands

 - **Select a Headline for Editing**: To edit a headline, just click on it and make your changes.
 Headlines may be any length.
 The headline will wrap as needed to accomodate long headlines.